 It is the hope that no admitted student will be denied opportunity to study at PIU because of inadequate financial support.
-For more information, contact the PIU Financial Aid Officer, the campus registrar, the teaching facility director or the teaching facility coordinator.
+For more information, contact the PIU Financial Aid Officer or the registrar.
 Note: PIU does not participate in the student loan program.
 Federal financial aid can only be used for students enrolled in an AA or BA program.
 The Free Application for Federal Student Aid (FAFSA) is not required for admission.
 However, it is strongly encouraged and recommended that students complete the FAFSA as early as possible.
 The online application can be found at: fafsa.ed.gov.